ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Custom Widget/Simple Custom Widget.md

 ---

-## How to create components \(custom views\) and widgets?
+## How to create components (custom views) and widgets?

 The example below shows how a custom widget will be implemented and which component it will register.
 It will have a text and two buttons inside a linear layout.
-The buttons in this component will be responsible to increase and decrease the text's size and the screen will be like the image:
+The buttons in this component will be responsible for increasing and decreasing the text's size and the screen will be like the image below:

 ![](/image%20%2883%29.png)